OutSystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

     }

-### Defining Specific Heights for All Elements
+### Defining specific heights for all Elements

 The height of the first element defines the height of each element in the Pattern.
-To set a specific height, use this CSS code:
+To set a specific height, use the following CSS code: